Overview

-Voyager is Lumafield’s cloud-based software for managing, inspecting, and analyzing data captured on Neptune and Triton scanners.
-Whether you’re new to X-ray CT or a veteran, you’ll find tools to uncover insights on your scanned parts.
-Organize scan projects, navigate reconstructed volumes, measure geometry, and run analysis workflows with Voyager.
+Voyager is Lumafield’s Cloud-based software for managing, inspecting, and analyzing data captured on Neptune and Triton scanners.
+Whether you’re new to X-ray CT or a veteran, you’ll find Tools to uncover insights on your scanned parts.
+Organize scan Projects, navigate reconstructed volumes, measure geometry, and run analysis workflows with Voyager.
+Voyager includes two primary components:- The Project Editor for interactive visualization, measurement, and analysis of CT data

-- Dashboards for project organization, Workspace management, and administrative settings
+- Dashboards for Project organization, Workspace management, and administrative settings

 Voyager Project Editor

-The Project Editor is Lumafield’s analysis software that allows you to interact directly with data from your CT scans — creating and navigating data, measuring geometries, and applying analysis tools.
+The Project Editor is Lumafield’s analysis software that allows you to interact directly with data from your CT scans — creating and navigating data, measuring geometries, and applying analysis Tools.
 See our article on Getting Around for more detail on the layout of the Project Editor.

 Navigation + data

-The Project Editor organizes project data into several data types, each showing a different view of your data:
+The Project Editor organizes Project data into several data types, each showing a different view of your data:- Projections — raw X-ray radiographs captured during the scan

-- Reconstruction — a volume that represents the full CT reconstruction
+- Reconstruction — a volume that represents the full CT Reconstruction

-- Region of Interest (ROI) — A specifically oriented bounding box that defines a volume subsection of a parent volume or reconstruction
+- Region of Interest (ROI) — A specifically oriented bounding box that defines a volume subsection of a parent volume or Reconstruction

 - Plane — a slice-based view that enables 2D measurement

-- Analysis Results — an output of an analysis workflow (e.g., porosity map, mesh)
+- Analysis Results — an output of an Analysis Workflow (e.g., Porosity Map, Mesh)

+The Project Editor’s core tools allow you to create new analyses and markup existing ones to gain insight into your CT data.
+Data-intense Voyager tools submit Workflows, operations that process in the background of Voyager and notify you when an analysis is complete and ready for viewing.
 Among the most fundamental processes in Voyager is the creation of Regions of Interest (ROI).
 Beyond limiting the view to a smaller area, the ROI workflow provides higher-detail data within the authored region.
 It is recommended to begin all scan inspections with the creation of an ROI.

-Voyager’s analysis tools generate visualizations and quantitative results that appear as new data alongside the ROI or Reconstruction:
+Voyager’s Analysis Tools generate visualizations and quantitative results that appear as new data alongside the ROI or Reconstruction:- Use the Mesh Tool to produce a Mesh of a CT volume

-- Use the Compare Tool to align and compare meshes against each other
+- Use the Compare Tool to align and compare Meshes against each other

 - Use the suite of Porosity, Inclusion, Crack Detection, and Wall Thickness Tools for identifying and quantifying internal and external material features such as voids, inclusions, cracks, and variations in thickness.